Simon Barlow: Storylines

 Simon's behaviour and attitude towards Leanne worsens.
 He kicks her leg and it causes a severe bleed in August 2015.
 Later, he shouts in Leanne's face, pushing her and thus beginning to scare her more.
 After Simon plays a game of football, Leanne says he and some of his friends can come to the Bistro for dinner.
 Simon's friend Kyle peer pressures him into stealing a bottle of vodka, from which Simon and his friends get drunk.
 Leanne takes Simon home and tries discussing issues, but he walks out.
 Another row leads to a physical altercation on both sides, Leanne pushes Simon away in self-defence, unfortunately, he cuts his arm as he falls to the ground.
 In September 2015, when Leanne and Simon argue again, Simon pushes Leanne against a table and she is later found unconscious by Dev and Mary and is taken to hospital, with Zeedan accompanying her.
 During this, Simon stays at Ken’s and is hidden by Amy.
 Leanne finally admits to Zeedan what Simon has been doing and Leanne decides to send Simon to stay with Peter in Portsmouth.
 When Simon returns in November 2015, his behaviour hasn't improved and he tells Eva about his time in Portsmouth and that Peter was too busy with his girlfriend.
 Eva informs Leanne and when Leanne tries to talk to Simon further about it, Simon storms out.
 Simon skips school and when Leanne returns home, she finds Simon in the flat with some friends causing chaos.
 Simon ignores Leanne and walks out and when he comes home, he locks himself in his bedroom.
 Leanne finally admits to Eva that Simon has been physically abusing her and she doesn't know how much more she can take.
 When graffiti is sprayed outside the Bistro, Leanne believes Simon is responsible and she later finds a can of red spray paint in his bag.
-When Leanne confronts Simon, he makes cruel remakes about her infertility and Leanne almost hits him.
+When Leanne confronts Simon, he makes cruel remarks about her infertility and Leanne almost hits him.
 Leanne arranges for Simon to live with Ken and when Leanne drops Simon at Ken's, Simon tells Leanne that if she walks away, he will never speak to her again, but Leanne leaves him.